magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-36021-call-to-a-member-function-getId-error-on-the-order-details-page.md

 <ins>Steps to reproduce</ins>:

-1. Log in to Commerce Admin.
+1. Log in to the Commerce Admin.
 1. Go to **Sales** > **Orders** > **Open Order**.

 <ins>Expected results</ins>: